JensRestemeier/AmigaPad/README.md

 ![Photo of CD32 mode in Amiga Test Kit](images/cd32.jpg) CD32-compatible software will see the directions, four face buttons, two shoulder buttons and a start button.

+You can preview the KiCad project on [KiCanvas](https://kicanvas.org/?repo=https%3A%2F%2Fgithub.com%2FJensRestemeier%2FAmigaPad%2Ftree%2Fmain%2FKiCad).